webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 The `0` here corresponds to first element of the render pipeline `buffers` array we specified above.

-And with that we've switched from using a storage buffer for vertices to a vertex buffer.
+With that, we've switched from using a storage buffer for vertices to a vertex buffer.

 {{{example url="../webgpu-vertex-buffers.html"}}}

-The state when the draw command is executed would look something like this
+The state when the draw command is executed would look something like this:

 <div class="webgpu_center"><img src="resources/webgpu-draw-diagram-vertex-buffer.svg" style="width: 960px;"></div>

-The attribute `format` field can be one of these types
+The attribute `format` field can be one of these types:

 <div class="webgpu_center data-table">
   <style>